venik/simple_neuro_networks/README.md

-Sources
+# Simple Neural networks

 src/one_layer_mnist/ - implementation of the 1 layer perceptron. it was trained against MNIST data set with 60k samples, checked against 10k samples with ~70% success

-Books that I've read and can recommend
+## Books that I've read and can recommend

 [NND] M.Hagan H.Demuth - Neural Network Design (2nd Edition) - extremally cheap (~25$ on Amazon) but super usefull, also contains introduction into linear algebra http://hagan.okstate.edu/NNDesign.pdf